sustentarea/logoclim/README.md

 #### Historical Climate Data

-This series includes 12 monthly data points for each year from 1970 to 2000 containing average climate conditions.
-It provides averages on minimum,.
+This series includes 12 monthly data points representing average climate conditions for the period 1970–2000.
+It provides averages on minimum.
 It provides averages on minimum, mean, and maximum temperature, precipitation, solar radiation, wind speed, vapor pressure, elevation, and on bioclimatic variables.

 Learn more
 [here](https://www.worldclim.org/data/cmip6/cmip6climate.html).